MohanadOdema/EnergyShield/Documentation/README.md

 # EnergyShield (ICCPS '23, Submission 251)

 EnergyShield is a framework for provably-safe offloading of neural network controllers at the edge.
+It is described in the paper:

+>_EnergyShield: Provably-Safe Offloading of Neural Network Controllers for Energy Efficiency._
+>Mohanad Odema, James Ferlez, Goli Vaisi, Yasser Shoukry and Mohammad Abdullah Al Faruque.
+ICCPS 2023: 14th ACM/IEEE International Conference on Cyber-Physical Systems.

-It is described in the enclosed submission ICCPS23_251.pdf, hereafter referred to as [EnergyShield-ICCPS23].
+also enclosed as `ICCPS23_251.pdf`, and hereafter referred to as [EnergyShield-ICCPS23].

-This README describes how to replicate the results in [EnergyShield-ICCPS2023] using the code supplied in this virtual machine.
+This README describes how to replicate the results in [EnergyShield-ICCPS2023] using code packaged in a provided Docker image.
 This includes generating new experimental data from new Carla simulation instances and creating plots for three numerical experiments:

 	(Experiment 1) Energy Efficiency and Safety Evaluation of EnergyShield through Carla Simulation runs (Section 5.2) (Experiment 2) Performance Gains from EnergyShield given wireless channel variation (Section 5.3)